mobosa/fhx-interlock-extractor/README.md

 ## 🔍 Overview

 FHX Interlock Extractor is a tool designed for **Emerson DeltaV system engineers** to extract interlock information from FHX configuration files and generate structured Excel reports.
-It parses DeltaV FHX files to extract Permissive, Interlock, and Fault Handler configurations.
+It parses DeltaV FHX files to extract Permissive, Interlock, and Force SP configurations.

 > 💡 Supports any FHX type (Library, Control Strategies, Setup, etc.) with automatic detection.